Lochnivar/ashverse/books/book-01-the-match/README.md

 This is not a story about who was right.
 This is a story about what happens when everyone is wrong, and the continent must learn to live with the consequences.

 ## Core Plot
 The novella opens with the exact moment of divergence: Lee's death in his tent at ~10:30 p.m. on July 1, 1863.
-The narrative follows Longstreet's long night of decision—alone with Lee's body, Davis's sealed envelope, and the weight of command.
+The narrative follows Longstreet's long night of decision—alone with Lee's body and the weight of command he already knew was his.
 At 4:12 a.m. on July 2, he makes the fateful choice to withdraw, writing the order that changes everything: "We leave the field to the enemy, but we take the war with us."

 The war continues but takes a different trajectory.
 Longstreet's withdrawal preserves the Army of Northern Virginia, and the war continues in a different form, eventually ending with a negotiated peace on March 31, 1865 that preserves Confederate independence.
 The narrative follows multiple perspectives: members of the Fairfax and Haskell families, Longstreet and other military leaders, politicians, and ordinary people caught in the changing tides.